Most respondents rank the facilities as above average.

 I was given an orientation by a P1 who had not been through the summer lab sequence, that was a real let down.
 I had done a lot of research on the school and felt that i wanted someone with a few years under my belt to answer some of my questions.
 Turned out I had to ask them in the interview.

-Applicants commonly wish they had known ahead of time about the relaxed and low-stress nature of the interview process, the lack of surprises or trick questions, the need for comfortable shoes and snacks for the long day, and the importance of preparing questions for interviewers.
-Additionally, they highlight the helpfulness and supportiveness of the admissions personnel, the large number of interviewees present, and the provision of essential information and resources during the interview day.
+Most applicants wished they had known ahead of time about the laid-back and low-stress nature of the interview process, as well as the lack of surprises and the need for comfortable shoes.
+Additionally, many recommended bringing snacks, preparing questions for interviewers, and being aware of the schedule for the day.

 Nothing because I was very well prepared for the day because of all the info on SDN.
 Someone did mention to me to bring a snack to eat because there would be no break to do so.
 The admissions personnel offered us a bottle of water and a bag of popcorn but I stayed away from the popcorn in case I got some stuck in between my teeth!
 So I'd advise others to eat lunch beforehand and bring a snack if you don't think you can last a full 5 hours of presentations and the interview.
 Presentations started at 12:00pm and I was put in a group to have the interview at 4:30pm.
 Maybe bring some gum too to refresh your mouth before the interview.